Miguel Cabrera Player Props: Tigers vs. Orioles

 Miguel Cabrera At The Plate

-- Cabrera has had a base hit in eight of 13 games this season, and multiple hits once.
+- Cabrera has had a base hit in nine of 15 games this season, and multiple hits once.

-- In 13 games played this season, he has not hit a long ball.

 - He has not scored a run this season.